 Most guardrail installations will be blocked-out W-beam on wood or steel posts.
-The use of thrie-beam guardrail should be considered when additional rail depth is needed because of a potential to under-ride the rail or because additional height may be needed.
+The use of the alternatives shown in Table 4.3.1 should be considered when reduced deflection is needed.
+The use of thrie-beam guardrail should be considered when additional rail depth is needed because of a potential to under-ride the rail.
 Other barrier designs may be required by specific site conditions.
 Site specific conditions are identified and detailed in the plans on a project-by-project basis.